 then $(Q_\bullet,\beta_\bullet)$ is fixed by $(\mu_i\mu_j)^5$, and hence so is $(Q,\beta)$. \end{proof}

 \begin{rem} Let $(Q,\beta)$ be a seed in a small mutation class, such that $Q$ has arrows between vertices $i$ and $j$ and between vertices $j$ and $k$.
 We wish to determine the relative orientation of these two arrows.
-Let $Q'$ be the full subquiver of $Q$ on $i$, $j$ and $k$.
+Let $Q'$ be the full subquiver of $Q$ on the vertices $i$, $j$, $k$.

 As $(Q,\beta)$ lies in a small mutation class, the maximal multiplicity of any arrow of $Q'$ is $2$.
-If $Q'$ has a multiplicity $2$ arrow, then by the classification of $3$--vertex quivers with finite mutation class in \cite[Thm.~7]{derksennewgraphs}, $Q'$ is a directed $3$--cycle in which either all three arrows have multiplicity $2$, or one arrow has multiplicity $2$ and the others have multiplicity $1$.
-In any case, $Q'$ must always contain a directed path through $j$.
-Thus it remains to prove that we can determine the relative multiplicity of the two arrows from the stabilizer in the case that $Q'$ only has arrows of multiplicity $1$. \end{rem}
+If $Q'$ has a multiplicity $2$ arrow, then by the classification of $3$-vertex quivers with finite mutation class in \cite{derksennewgraphs}*{Thm.~7}, $Q'$ is a directed $3$-cycle in which either all three arrows have multiplicity $2$, or one arrow has multiplicity $2$ and the others have multiplicity $1$.
+In either case, $Q'$ must contain a directed path through $j$.
+Thus, to prove that the stabiliser of $(Q,\beta)$ determines the relative orientation of the two arrows under consideration, it suffices to consider the case that $Q'$ only has arrows of multiplicity $1$. \end{rem}

 \begin{lem} Let $i$, $j$ and $k$ be three distinct vertices in a quiver $Q$ from a labelled seed $(Q,\beta)$, such that there is an arrow between $i$ and $j$ and an arrow between $j$ and $k$.
-Let $Q'$ be the full subquiver on $i$, $j$ and $k$, and assume all arrows of $Q'$ have multiplicity $1$. \begin{itemize} \item[(i)]If there is no arrow between $i$ and $k$, then $(\mu_i\mu_j\mu_k)^6\in\Stab_{M_n}(Q,\beta)$ if and only if $Q'$ is a directed path through $j$.
-Thus the stabilizer can distinguish
+Let $Q'$ be the full subquiver on $i$, $j$ and $k$, and assume all arrows of $Q'$ have multiplicity $1$.
+Then: \begin{itemize} \item[(i)]if there is no arrow between $i$ and $k$, then $(\mu_i\mu_j\mu_k)^6\in\Stab_{M_n}(Q,\beta)$ if and only if $Q'$ is a directed path through $j$, so the stabiliser can distinguish

 from